You’re functioning. Showing up. Holding it together.

 Unblend from Anxiety Using this IFS Method: Quick Read

-If you find that your success is powered by an exhausting engine of worry, you're not failing- your Anxious Part is simply working too hard.
+If you’re exhausted, your Anxious Part might be working too hard.
 This quick read will shift your perspective: your anxiety is a Protector, not a flaw to be fixed.
-Learn a simple Internal Family Systems (IFS) technique to connect with your Worrier Part and immediately reduce the intensity of your stress.
+This part can be soothed, but not by ignoring it or beating it with logic.
+Learn an easy Internal Family Systems (IFS) technique to connect with your Worrier Part and immediately reduce the intensity of your stress.
 Read on to discover how to find peace without losing your edge.

 The Lingering Shadow: Understanding Complicated Grief & Unmourned Losses